HumbertoSantoyo/HumbertoSantoyo/README.md

 - 👋 Hi, I’m Beto
 - 👀 I’m interested in Maths and Physics, Data Science and Programming.
 - 🌱 Learning is my fuel.
-Currently Python and SQL.
-I am constantly trying to learn new things, maths, science and data science.
+Currently NLP pipelines and Data Sciency methdods.
+I am constantly trying to learn new things, maths, physics and data science.
 - 💞️ I’m looking to collaborate on any proyect where I can learn something new.
 - My current proyects are:
   - Science podcast Ciencia Caníbal (in Spanish)